-The requirements of Florida Statutes § 255.20, shall limit the County Administrator's or

-Board's authority to perform any project using the County's own services, employees, and equipment in any manner, except as required by Florida law.
+The requirements of Florida Statutes § 255.20, shall limit the County Administrator's or Board's authority to perform any project using the County's own services, employees, and equipment in any manner, except as required by Florida law.

 Construction contracts as provided for in this subsection shall not be required for repair or maintenance projects, as those projects are defined in Florida Statutes § 255.20(1)(c)(5), or to such other projects exempted from such process by Florida Statutes § 255.20(1)(c).
 Unless otherwise defined by Law, the term "project" shall not include Contracts for those portions of multiyear capital improvement projects not funded beyond the current fiscal year.
-The term "project" shall not include any series of construction activities on a new or existing County facility which, if aggregated, would exceed the threshold amounts in Florida Statute §255.20, but which were not undertaken at the same time, were not part of an overall coordinated construction permit.
+The term "project" shall not include any series of construction activities on a new or existing County facility which, if aggregated, would exceed the threshold amounts in Florida Statute §255.20, but which were not undertaken at the same time, were not part of an overall coordinated construction or renovation effort, and which were not performed under the same construction permit.